California Health and Human Services

 Three Key Elements of Governor Newsom's Proposal

-California’s shortage of at least 6,000 behavioral health beds contributes to the growing crisis of homelessness for those with mental illness and substance use disorders, and 55% of homeless veterans suffer from mental health issues and 70% are affected by substance use disorders.
+California’s shortage of at least 6,000 behavioral health beds contribute to the growing crisis of homelessness for those with mental illness and substance use disorders, including for veterans.
+Upwards of 50% or more homeless veterans suffer from mental health issues and upwards of 70 percent or more are affected by SUD.

 • The Mental Health Services Act (MHSA) has fundamentally changed how we deliver mental health care in California.
 For those with the most serious and persistent needs, the MHSA requires every county in the state to offer a core set of services through a program called Full-Service Partnerships (FSP) that helps keep some individuals off the streets, out of jails, and out of expensive hospital care.
 Today, over 80,000 Californians are enrolled in FSP programs.

 MHSA currently funds 30% of the state’s mental health system.
 But the MHSA has never undergone full scale reform.
-Since its initial passing in 2004, the Affordable Care Act and parity laws have significantly shifted the landscape, and this proposal is intended to modernize MHSA to account for expanded coverage under Medi-Cal.
+Since its initial passing in 2004, the Affordable Care Act and parity laws have significantly shifted the landscape, and SB 326 would redesign the MHSA to account for expanded coverage under Medi-Cal.

-SB 326 proposes a comprehensive set of reforms, many of which will require March 2024 Ballot initiative.
+SB 326 proposes a set of reforms, which will be placed on the March 2024 Ballot.
 Key proposed reforms include:

 1. Rename the MHSA to the Behavioral Health Services Act (BHSA)